clustermin/fastcron/src/content/docs/easycron-alternative.md

 | Webhook notifications            | from $120/yr | **yes**       |
 | Team members                     | from $120/yr | **2**         |

+EasyCron uses EPD (executions per day) to limit number of cronjobs and their interval.
+FastCron just limit number of cronjobs, with base cron interval 1 minute.
+So, 15 cronjobs at FastCron is equal to 21,600 EPD at EasyCron.

-To keep the table short, these premium features are available only at FastCron:
+These handy features are available only at FastCron:

 - Simple cron expression like `5 minutes` or `June 04, 2025 8:15 AM`
 - [Time filter](/blog/time-filter): filter the scheduled execution time